TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.2_accuracy_of_local_ancestry/README.md

 sbatch --array=1-3 --mem=16G run.07.merge_gvcfs.sh
 ```

 To control for sampling error in the reference panel, we also resampled a reference population of yellow and anubis baboons with allele frequencies drawn from the "true" frequencies observed from the actual reference panel.
-Using this alternate reference panel had little effect on ancestry calling, and therefore is not included here although it can be recapitulated through minor modification to the code described here.
+These individuals were simulated by creating "local ancestry tracts" that were entirely anubis or yellow, simulating a vcf for each sample using `run.02`, simulating coverage and calling genotypes based on the actual coverage of reference panel individuals.
+Using this alternate reference panel had little effect on ancestry calling, and therefore is not included here.

 ### Call local ancestry for simulated individuals